Milan taxi drivers march against Silicon Valley ride-app Uber

 MILAN Striking taxi drivers marched through Italy's second city Milan on Thursday in protest against app-based ride service Uber, a Silicon Valley prodigy that has drawn furious opposition as it seeks to become a global force.

-Valued at $3.5 billion and with investors including Google Inc, Uber is considered one of the hottest properties in Silicon Valley.
+Valued at $3.5 billion and with investors including Google Inc (GOOG.O), Uber is considered one of the hottest properties in Silicon Valley.
 But it has met with hostility and regulatory hurdles as it expands from its San Francisco hometown to more than 70 markets worldwide.

 An anti-Uber protest in Paris turned violent in January, local cab companies are fighting it in court in Chicago, and the app has been blocked by law from operating in several cities in the United States.